chonyy/ML-auto-baseball-pitching-overlay/README.md

 This project takes your baseball pitching clips and **automatically** generates the overlay.
 A fine-tuned Yolov4 model is used to get the location of the ball.
 Then, I implemented SORT tracking algorithm to keep track of each individual ball.
 Lastly, I will apply some image registration techniques to deal with slight camera shift on each clip.

 I'm still trying to improve it!
-Feel free to follow this project, also checkout the Todo list.
+Feel free to follow this project, also check out the Todo list.

 The idea came from [this incredible overlay](https://www.youtube.com/watch?v=jUbAAurrnwU&ab_channel=YuTubeKs).